 I look fine.
 Maybe even better! …But the media has done a great job of streamlining our ideas of “acceptable” into one tiny little box.

 It’s exhausting.
 It’s unproductive.
 And it does nothing for our health, mood, or overall well-being.

 We all know how it goes.
 Dieting and working out and meal prepping and meal planning quickly begin to take over your entire days.
 Your sanity is usually the next to go.

-But why on earth are the rest of us subjecting ourselves to this, when we have entire other responsibilities we ought to be putting our energy into more fully??
+But whyy are the rest of us subjecting ourselves to this, when we have entire other responsibilities to put our energy into??

-As long as I live healthily, with more water and protein and veggies and fewer burgers and fries and bottomless brunches (within reason, of course), I vow to embrace my body at “fine”.
+As long as I live healthily, with more water and protein and veggies and fewer burgers and fries and bottomless brunches (within reason, of course), I’m embracing my body at “fine”.